nielskrijger/node-url-permissions/README.md

-# URL-Based Permissions
+# Node URL-Based Permissions

-This library facilitates formatting permissions for users or groups in the following way:
+This Node.js library facilitates formatting permissions in for users or groups in the following way:

 ```
 <url>?<attributes>:<actions>
 ```

-Read more about the URL Permission format at [url-permissions](https://github.com/nielskrijger/url-permissions).
+Read more about the URL Permission format [here](https://github.com/nielskrijger/url-permissions).

 ## Functions